By USA specialist Natalie

 Sometimes so overstuffed that you have to eat them with a knife and fork, po’ boys are the signature sandwich of the city.
 Soft, chewy French bread is filled with roast beef or fried seafood and dressed with a generous helping of shredded lettuce, tomatoes, mayonnaise and pickles.

-It you’re a little leery of crawfish, this is a good way to try them for the first time, where the ‘mudbugs’ are hidden by a crisp batter coating and lost amid the piles of dressing.
-Another popular filling is BBQ shrimp, a misnomer because the shrimp are not barbecued but drenched in a silky, spicy butter sauce that’s unique to New Orleans.
+If you’re a little leery of crawfish, this is a good way to try them for the first time, where the ‘mudbugs’ are hidden by a crisp batter coating and lost amid the piles of dressing.
+Another popular filling is barbecue shrimp, a misnomer because the shrimp are not barbecued but drenched in a silky, spicy butter sauce that’s unique to New Orleans.

 Po’ boys are sold everywhere, so choosing where to get the best one is nearly impossible.
 In contrast, it’s easy to know where to get the muffaletta, the city’s other sandwich.
 You go straight to the origin at Central Grocery & Deli, right across the street from a statue of Joan of Arc known locally as ‘Joanie on the Pony’.